 A Three-Prong Approach to Beating Menopausal Belly Fat

 While every woman’s body and lifestyle is unique, there are three main strategies for ridding yourself of belly fat: increased exercise, ingesting fewer calories and drinking adequate amounts of water.
 If you do these three things, weight loss is guaranteed.

 With that said, it’s important to remember that you cannot ‘spot train’ your body to store fat where you want it.
 The National Institutes of Health conducted a large-scope study and determined that the distribution of fat is largely genetic.
 If your body is hard-wired to store fat on your belly, losing fat overall is the only way to combat it.

 Exercise for a Trim Tummy

 To best way to melt fat is aerobic exercise.
 While crunches and sit-ups can tighten the muscles of your abdominal wall, losing the fat covering those muscles is best accomplished by exercise that gets your heart pumping and your blood flowing.
 Biking, swimming, and walking are all great, low-impact options.
-If you’re an outdoors buff, or were in your younger years, activities like hiking, kayaking and rock-climbing are all wonderful aerobic exercise.
+If you’re an outdoor buff or were in your younger years, activities like hiking, kayaking, and rock-climbing are all wonderful aerobic exercise.
 Of course, speak to your doctor about your exercise plan before you begin.